google/styleguide/pyguide.md

 Use conditional imports only in exceptional cases where the additional imports needed for type checking must be avoided at runtime.
-This pattern is discouraged; alternatives such as refactoring the code to allow top level imports should be preferred.
+This pattern is discouraged; alternatives such as refactoring the code to allow top-level imports should be preferred.

 Imports that are needed only for type annotations can be placed within an `if